AIcodeAcademy/ArchetypeNodeCLI/.ai/syntax.template.md

 A metadata section to guide the LLM in generating the output file.

-> [!IMPORTANT]
+**IMPORTANT**

-> Do not include the YAML header in the output document.
+Do not include the YAML header in the output document.

 ### Markdown Body